 12 The Planned Countryside

-At the end of the last post, I described the reasons from the slow demise of Champion landscapes and the failing agriculture and dramatic fall in population in the 1300s.
-Recovery took a long time but it wasn't all bad news.
+At the end of the last post, I described the slow demise of Champion landscapes, the failing agriculture and the dramatic fall in population in the 1300s.
+Recovery took a long time but led to major and more positive changes in rural society.

-Over time it all led to two major and more positive changes in rural society.
 Firstly, the reduced workforce was in a position to demand better wages.
 There is a visible impact of that.
-If you look at those lovely timber framed houses, the oldest usually date back to the 1400s -1500s.
-There are very few ordinary houses earlier than that.
+If you look at those lovely timber-framed houses, the oldest usually date back to the 1400s -1500s.
+You see very few ordinary houses older than that.
 (See my post on Cottages.
 Link: The Olde Country Cottage).

 'Working for the Man'. |